-The following tools are expected to be installed and set up on your system:
+Before you install Cloud Code, confirm that the following tools are installed and set up on your system:

 - Install and set up Visual Studio Code on your machine.

 The Cloud Code extension works best with the following languages:

 Install Git.
 Git is required for copying samples to your machine.

 Install the Docker client and add it to the